 Then he ordered him not to tell anyone, but “Go, show yourself to the priest and offer for your cleansing what Moses prescribed; that will be proof for them.”
 The report about him spread all the more, and great crowds assembled to listen to him and to be cured of their ailments, but he would withdraw to deserted places to pray.

-Today’s Gospel shows us something special about ministering to othersl.
+Jesus demonstrates what it means to minister to others, to really serve them.
 After calling the first fishermen to follow him, Jesus showed them what it means to be fishers of men.
 The people he set out to “catch” or engage with his message were not the political and social celebrities, people who were well-off and influential, but primarily the poor and the neglected.
 Tax collectors, prostitutes, Gentiles, and thieves were drawn to Jesus, for they found him encouraging their dignity and not condemning them.
 In today’s story, he reaches out one of the most rejected groups of all, people suffering from the dreaded disease of leprosy.
 This shows us Jesus as a life-giver and healer.
 He wanted to do exactly what he had said in the Synagogue in Nazareth, to heal, mend, restore, and set free.

 “In one of the towns”: Luke does not specify where, but presumably in Galilee, he meets someone who really should not have been there, for a person afflicted with leprosy was obliged to stay far away from other people, to avoid infecting them.
 Lepers were strictly commanded to live apart from society, and to cry “Unclean!
 Unclean!” if approached by people (Lev 13:45).
 They were “untouchables” in every sense of the word, despised, forsaken, judged and condemned.